vagally/polygon-tick-analysis/README.md

 * stock list -- up to you.

+##Enjoy
-Enjoy and let me know if you have any questions.
+Let me know if you have any questions.